New Jersey Electrician License: Everything You Need to Know

 Skilled electricians are in demand.
 It has never been a better time to apply for a New Jersey electrical license.
 As an electrician, you can earn a good salary with benefits.

-The electrical industry is projected to increase by 8 percent in a few years.
+is projected to increase by 8 percent in a few years.
 You must be licensed to benefit from its growth.
 Read this New Jersey electrical license guide for exam, licensing, and job information.

 New Jersey electricians must be licensed to perform electrical work in the state.